 Soft willows bow gracefully to the Earth, their queen

-Throughout it all, a certain timelessness and beauty are conveyed, such that it would have me sit for hours on end, there communing among the living and the dead.
+Throughout it all, a certain timelessness and beauty are conveyed, such that it would have me sit there for hours on end, communing among the living and the dead.
 The perfect place to get lost in thought, drifting and floating along in surreal worlds between azure blue skies and neatly clipped Kentucky grasses.

 Soft undulating breezes orchestrate a symphony of sound as leaves flitter and flutter about.
 Sun rays cut through the hanging branches of maples and oaks projecting a shadowy silhouetted cosmic dance on the ground below.

 Earlier that day, my dear companion had occasion to go to the hospital.
 It wasn’t a pleasant visit.
 After months of confusion and dismay, she was forced to make an unwanted decision that no parent ever wishes to make.
 She had to bring her son in for specialized care.
-He had become ill, and though she hoped for the best in her heart of heart she sincerely doubted that things would end well.
+He had become ill, and though she hoped for the best in her heart of hearts she sincerely doubted that things would end well.